arthurtham/arthurtham.github.io/sport/index.md

 ![alt text](/img/sportsIMCapts.JPG "Captains")

-I was also fortunate enough to be the Intramural Sports Coordinator for my service club, UCI Circle K. With the philosophy I put on my Turtles, I encourage members to go try new sports while embodying the three tenets: service, leadership, and fellowship.
+I was fortunate enough to be the Intramural Sports Coordinator for my service club, UCI Circle K. With the philosophy I put on my Turtles, I encourage members to go try new sports while embodying the three tenets: service, leadership, and fellowship.
 My cohort of captains and I have won three championships together, and it's all thanks to them that they make